tailwindlabs/tailwindcss.com/source/docs/customizing-colors.blade.md

 ### Nested object syntax

-You can define your colors as a simple list of key-value pairs as we've done above, or using a nested object notation where the nested keys are added to the base color name as modifiers:
+You can define your colors as a list of key-value pairs as we've done above, or using a nested object notation where the nested keys are added to the base color name as modifiers:

 ```js
 // tailwind.config.js